Lisa-wmy/ai-daily/README.md

 The report is generated in English.
 Open `AI日报-YYYYMMDD.html` with **Edge browser**, click the translate icon in the address bar — the entire page translates with one click.

----

-## License

-MIT License · Free to use, modify, and share